ANTIGUA AND BARBUDA STAMPS

 Antigua and Barbuda Stamps – From 1858–1862 Great Britain stamps were made available for use in Antigua.
 Letters from St John’s were postmarked “A02” and those from English Harbour with “A18”.
-The first order was for a 6d denomination, which was the letter rate from Antigua to Great Britain.
-The first consignment was sent out on 1st July 1862, by the British printers, Perkins Bacon & Co, and issued in August 1862.
+The first order was a 6d denomination, (then the letter rate from Antigua to Great Britain).
+The first consignment was sent out on 1st July 1862, by British printers, Perkins Bacon & Co, and issued in August 1862.
 Additionally a further one penny stamp was issued in 1863.
 The design of these was based on a drawing of Queen Victoria’s head by EH Corbould.
 A 2½d and a 4d stamp, with a new design known as the "Key Plate", were issued in 1879, a ½d stamp was issued in 1882, a 2½d stamp in a changed colour and a one shilling value were issued in 1884.
 They were all using the generic "Key Plate" design.

 Philatelic postscript - British stamps were used until 1862 when the local authorities began production of Antigua and Barbuda stamps.